CI-Craftsman/Documentation/docs/index.md

 ## Overview

-Provides a number of helpful commands for your use while developing your application.
+Craftsman is a command line interface that provides a set of commands that will help you when you're developing your [Codeigniter](http://codeigniter.com) application, in addition to make your job easier.

 ## Features